Sound and Noise

 What Is Sound?

-As we all know, sound is created when an object moves causing small pressure changes like rustling leaves being blown by wind.
+Sound is created when an object moves causing small pressure changes, like rustling leaves being blown by wind.
 We hear sounds like voices and music as air moves over a person’s vocal cords or an electric signal strikes the cone of a speaker.
 Movement causes vibrations in air, similar to ripples on water, and when the soundwaves or vibrations reach our ears we interpret them as sound.

 Sound is defined as the variance in pressure of air, water or other liquids medium which may be detected by the human ear and interpreted as Sound Pressure Levels or SPL.